Today's Bible Reading: James 1

 Thinking and Reflecting

-In reaching the goal of this daily devotional series -to reflect the content of each chapter of the New Testament and its overall contribution to the message of Scripture, the little book of James presents unique difficulties.
-James has characteristics similar to the literary category of wisdom literature and treats many different themes.
+Considering the goal of this devotional series -- to reflect the content of each chapter of the New Testament and its overall contribution to the message of Scripture -- the little book of James presents unique difficulties.
+James has characteristics similar to the literary genre of wisdom literature and treats many different themes.
+Some have referred to it as a New Testament version of Proverbs.
 It is difficult to find a single overarching message in each chapter.

 When has your faith been tested?
 How did you respond?
 Did it make you stronger or weaker?
-How can the opposites of poverty and riches test faith (1:9-11)?
-Is the testing of our faith always obvious and clear?
+How can both poverty and riches test faith (1:9-11)?
+Is the testing of our faith always obvious?
 What are some examples of times when the testing of our faith might not be obvious?

 Father God, we want to be people of great faith.
-We want to grow and overcome as the situations of life test of our faith.
+When the situations of life test our faith, we want to grow and overcome.
 Teach us your ways.
 Strengthen us in the face of temptation.
 Provide that which we need to escape.
-In Jesus' name and by his power I ask it.
-Amen.
+In Jesus' name and by his power I ask it, Amen.